 Note: This sectoral guidance is incomplete on its own.
 It must be read in conjunction with the main guidance set out in Part I of the Guidance.
 This guidance covers aspects of money laundering compliance that are unique to credit unions and an overview of the key compliance issues; credit unions must also take account of Part I of this guidance.

-Credit unions will also need to be aware of CRED 4.3.37 G to 4.3.37 J G.
+Credit unions will also need to be aware of SYSC 6.3.